Murphy316/mdfile/docs/maintain.md

 <!--
  * @Author: your name
  * @Date: 2020-07-27 23:06:35
- * @LastEditTime: 2020-07-29 11:09:18
+ * @LastEditTime: 2020-07-29 19:19:04
  * @LastEditors: Please set LastEditors
  * @Description: In User Settings Edit
  * @FilePath: \undefinedc:\Users\Mark\Desktop\md\maintain.md
 -->
-# Maintain Capstone 2020 Solution App
+# Maintaining your Capstone2020 Start-Kit App

 # Introduction

-* In this tutorial, I'll show you how to maintain Capstone 2020 solution app.
+* In this tutorial, I'll provide you with tips and best practices to help you maintain your Capstone2020 starter-kit based solution app.

-* Instead of using OpenShift and the local environment, using [Netlify](https://www.netlify.com/) as the example of a platform for hosting/maintaining our solution app.
+* When testing your local development  we suggest using the [Netlify](https://www.netlify.com/) as a rapid test platform once you have your solution working the way your users expect, then deploy to your intended environment (OpenShift, Azure, AWS etc).
+Developing in your Private Solution Repository

 ## How to Taking Control the Solution Code from Gov's master Repository to Your Repository